-(1) Amounts in this column represent the portion of the annual incentives earned in 2016 and paid in 2017 deferred under the Deferred Incentive Savings Plan.
+In the Executive Contributions in Last FY (\$) column amounts represent the portion of the annual incentives earned in 2017 and paid in 2018 deferred under the Deferred Incentive Savings Plan.
+Ms. Snyder did not incur activity in the Deferred Incentive Savings Plan in 2018.